MotorPositionController API Guide

 When using a Brushless DC Motor Phidget, check the Use Encoder for Position box if you are using an encoder to track the position of your brushless motor.
 If this is left unchecked, the controller will use the Hall Effect sensors.

-This checkbox uses the PositionType API to configure the position sensor.
+This checkbox uses the PositionType property to configure the position sensor.

 Velocity Limit